nhnt11/WEE-Shield-Study-Template/README.md

 # WebExtension Experiment Shield Study Template
 This is a spin-off of the Firefox Monitor Shield Study addon (https://github.com/mozilla/blurts-addon).

-The idea is to capture a minimal template for studies that require the control and versatility of a bootstrap addon, providing the basic shield study wrapper code and a simple mechanism to pass telemetry from the privileged context to the Shield study WebExtension API.
+The idea is to capture a minimal template for studies that require the control and versatility of a bootstrap addon, providing the basic shield study wrapper code, packaged l10n, and a simple mechanism to pass telemetry from the privileged context to the Shield study WebExtension API.

 The template also provides a basic directory structure and build setup (including eslint).